ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Open the RVX Manager and press Patcher > Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
 (It will probably be in your downloads folder.)

 Now press "Selected patches".
 You may get a warning saying that you shouldn't change from the default patches selection.
-If you want to customize the patches selection you can enable the "Allow changing patch selection" toggle in the RVX Manager settings.
+If you want to customize the patches selection you can enable the `Allow changing patch selection` toggle in the RVX Manager settings.
 To reset to the default selection, tap the "Default" button at the top of the patches selection menu.

-Patches that have the ⚙️ symbol have additional settings that you can configure before patching.
+Patches that have the ⚙️ symbol have additional settings (AKA patch options) that you can configure before patching, such as the `Custom branding icon YouTube Music` patch, which has [3 preset icons](https://imgur.com/a/tjuLog1) you can choose from.

 You can see examples of what the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).
 Note that it is a work-in-progress.